CodeYourFuture/GitHomeworkFixErrors/.github/pull_request_template.md

 -->

 # Your Details

-- Your Name:
+- Your Name: Abdirahim Sharif Hussein
-- Your City:
+- Your City: Birmingham
-- Your Slack Name:
+- Your Slack Name: Abdirahim Sharif Hussein

 # Homework Details

-- Module:
+- Module: Help with my kids homework
-- Week:
+- Week: 1